 Modern Workplace: Treadmill Workouts to Stay Active

-Gone are the days when a table and chair are enough to be called an office cubicle.
-These days, workplace ergonomics is more than just a buzzword.
-Instead, it's a principle most high-performing offices and freelancers employ to optimize productivity.
+Gone are the days when a table and chair were enough to define an office cubicle.
+Today, workplace ergonomics is more than just a buzzword—it's a principle used by high-performing offices and freelancers alike to optimize productivity.

 Workplace ergonomics sounds lofty and promising.
-There have been many claims about its effect on improving productivity.
-But how does it address the health and wellness of the employees themselves?
-Are there any positive effects workplace ergonomics has on employees?
+Many claims have been made about its impact on improving productivity.
+But how does it support the health and wellness of employees themselves?
+Are there positive effects that ergonomics has on individuals?

-You'd be surprised.
-Workplace ergonomics puts significance on the wellness of employees.
-Health and fitness are just one of the many benefits that one could get from practicing workplace ergonomics.
+You might be surprised.
+Workplace ergonomics puts strong emphasis on the wellness of employees.
+Health and fitness are just two of the many benefits that come from creating an ergonomically designed workspace.

-But before we discuss the benefits, let us first define what workplace ergonomics is.
+But before diving deeper into the benefits, let’s define what workplace ergonomics really means.

 What is Workplace Ergonomics?

-Ergonomics is simply the process of designing a space with human strengths and limitations are considered.
-It is acknowledging that there is no one-size-fits-all when it comes to workspaces.
-Workspace ergonomics also means being intentional in the placement of accessories and the dimensions of workstations.
-Even the temperature and brightness of your work table are taken into consideration.
+Ergonomics is the process of designing a space with human strengths and limitations in mind.
+It acknowledges that there's no one-size-fits-all solution when it comes to workspaces.
+Ergonomics means being intentional about the placement of accessories and the dimensions of workstations—even the temperature and lighting conditions are considered.

-The whole concept of workplace ergonomics is to build a space that works for you and your body.
-It's assessing what makes your work uncomfortable or complicated and proposes design solutions to solve them.
+The goal of workplace ergonomics is simple: build a space that works for you and your body.
+It’s about assessing what makes your job physically uncomfortable or difficult and offering design solutions to address those issues.

 Health Benefits of Practicing Workplace Ergonomics